|Module Title||INTELLECTUAL PROPERTY LAW|

 |Professional Exemptions||Not Required for Professional Purposes|

 Intellectual property is used by us all.
 Coca Cola Co. has a trade secret in its formula for Coke and a multi-billion pound trade mark.
-They pay #148,000 per day to the inventor of the ring pull on drinks cans for the use of his patent.
+They pay 148,000 pounds per day to the inventor of the ring pull on drinks cans for the use of his patent.
 Bambi and Snow White were released on video so that Walt Disney Co. could maximise revenue from the copyright in the film before it expired.
-Students generate copyrights in all their written work and make constant use of the copyrights of others in books, journals, software and databases.
+Students generate copyrights in all their written work and make constant use of the copyrights of others in books, journals, software, databases and the internet.

 The aim of this course is to study the legal framework of patents, copyrights and trade marks; their exploitation in the market place; and the extent to which their use is restrained because of factors such the free flow of information and competition policies.
 It is hoped that it will also increase awareness of the economic importance of cultural property and technological advances.